What are prototypes?

 - What behaviors are most important?

-- Are the prototyped activities effective at building the required skills?
+- Are the activities effective at building the required skills?

 - Are the activities motivating?

-In contrast, traditional storyboards are highly detailed and focus on content issues such as:
+In contrast, traditional storyboards content-centric and answer questions such as:

 - Are all topics covered?